Homophily and minority size explain perception biases in social networks: Method

+To study the effect of minority-group size, we analyzed results separately for attributes for which minority group size in a particular country was small ($f_a < 0.2$), medium ($ 0.2 \leq f_a < 0.4$), and large ($0.4 \leq f_a < 0.5$).
+For example, small minority attributes in the U.S. are no money for food, experienced theft, and smoking, because the objective frequency of these attributes in the general U.S. population is smaller than $0.2$ (see Table~\ref{tb:survey_questions}).
+We measured participants' individual perception bias by dividing their estimate of minority-group size in the general population by the objective minority-group size obtained from national surveys, according to Eq.~\ref{eq:p_indiv}.

-\textbf{Acknowledgments:} We thank Kristi Winters, Julian Kohne and Petter Holme for insightful conversations. \textbf{Funding:} We thank GESIS for funding E. Lee's research visit.
-E.L. was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT with grant No. NRF- 2017R1A2B2005957.
-H.-H.J. acknowledges financial support by Basic Science Research Program through the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (2015R1D1A1A01058958). \textbf{Author contributions:} All authors conceived the project, developed the argument, and wrote the paper.
-E.L. and F.K. conducted experiments and wrote the code. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All the data and codes implementing the analysis can be found online at https://github.com/frbkrm/NtwPerceptionBias.
+\textbf{Acknowledgments:} We thank Kristi Winters, Julian Kohne, Petter Holme, and Henrik Olsson for insightful conversations. \textbf{Funding:} We thank the Complex Systems Society's Bridge Fund and GESIS for funding E. Lee's research visit.
+E.L. was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT with grant no. NRF-2017R1A2B2005957.
+H.-H.J. acknowledges financial support from the Basic Science Research Program through an NRF grant funded by the Ministry of Education (2015R1D1A1A01058958).
+M.G. acknowledges financial support from National Science Foundation grants no. 1745154 and 1757211, and United States Department of Agriculture, National Institute of Food and Agriculture grant no. 2018-67023-27677. \textbf{Author contributions:} All authors conceived the project, developed the argument, and wrote the paper.
+E.L. and F.K. conducted the experiments and wrote the code.
+E.L. and M.G. conducted the surveys and its analysis. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} The six empirical data and the codes for implementing the analysis can be found online at https://github.com/frbkrm/NtwPerceptionBias.
+The survey data can be obtained from the authors upon request.